Instant Pot Pork Stew

 This instant pot pork stew with potatoes, cauliflower and sweet potatoes is a filling meal, perfect for a weeknight dinner.
 Cooking under pressure makes this a hassle-free dinner.

-Comforting instant pot pork stew
+Comforting bowl of instant pot pork stew with spoon.

 Why make pressure cooker pork stew?